olulesi/sei-project-4/README.md

 For the profile page, the main challenge was creating the background option selector and hooking each option to the back end as well as the change of images at the same time.

 I assigned each background option to a CSS class with a number value at the end of each.
-Those numbers had to match the numbers I assigned to each background on the back end in order for the values to be saved and shown on the kanban page.
+Those numbers had to match the numbers I assigned to each background on the back end for the values to be saved and shown on the kanban page.

 ```
 // Backgrounds for profile and kanban view